-WITH this my first report, I wish to express my sincere appreciation to the members of the Southeastern Division for the confidence which they have shown in me in electing me their DM.
+WITH this my first report, I wish to express my sincere appreciation to the W sincere appreciation to the members of the Southeastern Division for the confidence which they have shown in me in electing me their DM.
 I will endeavor to earn this confidence and lend my every effort to build up a bigger and better division.